The future of small business is not dumbed-down big business

 have been routine for thousands of years.

-So seriously, with all our advances in technology including now AI, we cannot create the tool to convert these basic patterns into a coordinated management platform ?
+So seriously, with all our advances in technology—including now AI—we cannot create a tool to convert these basic patterns into a coordinated management platform?

 Of course we can.
 Big Tech could have delivered something like Sumer 20 years ago.

-Current business software delivers unnecessary complexity at premium prices to SMEOs that are capable of assembling a complete relational database management system for themselves—if they had a tool like Sumer.
+SME managers could build a complete management system for themselves—if they had a tool like Sumer.

 The Big Tech promise... 'never do simple again'

-When Microsoft realized in the 1990s that they had made a terrible mistake with Excel and Word by making them so sufficient that customers no longer needed yearly upgrades, they rescued their cash flow by converting to Office 365's subscription service.
+When Microsoft realized in the 1990s that they had made a terrible mistake with Excel and Word by improving them to the point that customers no longer needed yearly upgrades, they converted Office 365 into a subscription service.
 The modern Big Tech strategy was born, and no one would ever do simple again.

 From social media to business management programs, high-tech solutions are designed to